panzerdp/dmitripavlutin.com/content/posts/084-property-exists/index.md

 ## 3. Comparing with *undefined*

-If you access a non-existing property from an object, the result is `undefined`:
+Accessing a non-existing property from an object results in `undefined`:

 ```javascript{6}
 const hero = {